-Good hand hygiene is one of the key tools in the fight against COVID-19, and we’ve provided our inspectors with safety kits, including gloves and hand sanitizer, for use in the field.
+Good hand hygiene is one of the key tools in the fight against COVID-19, and we’ve provided our adjusters with safety kits, including gloves and hand sanitizer, for use in the field.
 In addition, all AFSC employees understand appropriate hygiene practices and have been instructed to clean and sanitize their work areas regularly—be it a desk, truck or electronic devices.

 Our clients and staff are our main concern

 We recognize that everyone is facing similar challenges and concerns as this pandemic unfolds.
-Some of our clients may be uncomfortable with a visit from an AFSC Inspector during this time or may be self-isolating due to illness, recent travel or other concerns.
+Some of our clients may be uncomfortable with a visit from an AFSC adjuster during this time or may be self-isolating due to illness, recent travel or other concerns.

 Please note: AFSC will only conduct onsite visits when clients are comfortable with our members of our team completing the inspection.
 This may include situations where clients are present at a safe distance from AFSC staff or when a client allows AFSC to inspect while the client is not present.
 Some low-risk claims may be approved without a physical inspection by AFSC.

 Through challenges like these, AFSC remains committed to working with our clients to understand their needs and build a strong, diversified agriculture sector in Alberta.